codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 :::

-## Compatibility

-- The component works with all major JavaScript frameworks, including React, and with vanilla JavaScript.
-You can choose to implement it in TypeScript.

-- We don't recommend using Link in an iframe because it will not work for security reasons (CORS).

 ## Prerequisites

 #### Your application

+You need a JavaScript application to render the component in.
+The component works with all major JavaScript frameworks, including React, and with vanilla JavaScript.
+You can choose to implement it in TypeScript.
+We don't recommend using Link in an iframe because it will not work for security reasons (CORS).

-You need a JavaScript application to render the component in (e.g. React, Angular).
-It should take care of creating [companies](../terms/company) programmatically and retrieving the `companyId` of any company you want to authorize.
+The application should take care of creating [companies](../terms/company) programmatically and retrieving the `companyId` of any company you want to authorize.
 Additionally, build out the required redirect configuration within your application.

 ## Get started